Configure Azure Cloud

 andtenant

 .
 From the PEM file, copy the entirety of the file, which includes the private key and certificate values.
-You will need them later when setting up the AzureCertificate Cloud type in strongDM.
+You need them later when setting up the AzureCertificate cloud type in StrongDM.Your example output may look similar to this:

 Example contents of the new PEM file: